ggerganov/llama.cpp/examples/main/README.md

 ## Additional Options

-These options provide extra functionality and customization when running the LLaMA models:
+These options provide extra functionality and customization when running the JARVIS models:

 -   `-h, --help`: Display a help message showing all available options and their default values.
 This is particularly useful for checking the latest options and default values, as they can change frequently, and the information in this document may become outdated.
 -   `--verbose-prompt`: Print the prompt before generating text.